-This breast cancer awareness month, fellow mum and friend, Cheryl de Mello, shares how she's balancing being a mum, alongside looking after herself, following her stage 4 breast cancer diagnosis.
+Last year, we spoke to fellow mum and friend, Cheryl de Mello, on how she balanced being a mum, alongside looking after herself, following her stage 4 breast cancer diagnosis.

 When my friend and mum-of-two, Cheryl de Mello, took to social media disclosing her breast cancer diagnosis, I was both devastated and rattled.
 At 33, how was this happening?
 You’re meant to go for a mammogram annually once you hit 40, then bi-annually once 50, right?
 It made me realise my knowledge of breast cancer was outdated.
 I was also shocked as Cheryl breastfed both her kids – didn’t that reduce the odds dramatically?